Toolbox Reference#

 -pkg1

-is the desired package which accepts the =version
+is the desired package that accepts the =version

 parameter.